DanielRapp/cat-filter/README.md

 ```

 This also gives you the opportunity to choose which bounding box and face landmarks model to use.
 For both the bounding box and landmark models you have an option of `uint8` and `uint16` and for the landmarks model you also have an `f32` option.
 These trade between computation speed and accuracy, with `uint8` being the fastest and `f32` the most accurate, and `uint16` laying somewhere in between.

+### License
+Everything I've written is under MIT.
+But the models were trained using the nvidia cat stylegan which is under CC-BY-NC.
+This may fall under fair use or it might not (in which case only non commercial use is allowed), I'm not sure.